 Replace the Irving R. Newhouse Building, replace or renovate the Joel M. Pritchard Library, and renovate the third and fourth floors of the John L. O'Brien Building.
 The project will address space needs of legislative agencies and critical issues within these buildings.

 Adding year-round color to the Capitol Campus by planting a mix of perennials, annuals and wildflowers and maintaining state symbol banners.
 Work this year includes a renovation of the Sunken Garden to improve ADA access, extend seasonal interest and increase sustainability.

-Status: Summer planting underway
+Status: Seasonal planting/maintenance underway

 Capitol Childcare Center

 Construction of a new childcare center at the corner of Capitol Way South and Maple Park Avenue Southeast.
 This center will serve state workers and their families, and also enhance the southern gateway to the Capitol Campus.

 Improving tenant safety by installing a new generator that will provide backup power to the building in the event of a power outage.

 Status: Work to begin in early May